materiaraiding/materiaraiding-old/_ultimate/uwu.md

 This summary is written to accompany the above toolbox, use it as a reference.

-The phase starts with the {% glossary MT %} pulling boss to mid and facing boss north.
-DPS should be behind boss and {% glossary OT %} and Healers stay east with the {% glossary OT %} between Healers and the boss.
-One Healer will get {% glossary Mistral Song %}, the boss will send a ranged attacked to Healers and {% glossary OT %} will soak the hit with Healers (first hit takes more damage)
+The phase starts with the {% glossary MT %} pulling the boss to mid and facing her north.
+DPS should be behind the boss and {% glossary OT %}, alongside healers stay east with the {% glossary OT %} between healers and the boss.
+One healer will get {% glossary Mistral Song %} and the boss will send a ranged attack to the marked healer, in which {% glossary OT %} will soak the hit for the healers (first hit takes more damage).

+The {% glossary Mistral Song %} leaves behind a large green AoE circle (tornado) which will instantly kill you if you remain within, so the {% glossary MT %} should drag the boss west (opposite of where the Mistral Song occurred), onto the D Waywark, then re-face the boss north.
+The party should follow, staying behind Garuda.

 ### Plumes
 {: .no_toc }
-Multiple Plumes will spawn around the arena. {% glossary OT %} needs to grab the Spiny plume and be ready for heavy damage.
+Multiple **Satin Plumes** will spawn around the arena, plus a **Spiny Plume** just under Garuda. {% glossary OT %} needs to grab the Spiny Plume and be ready for heavy damage.

 {: .warning }
 STOP {% glossary AOE %} IMMEDIATELY.
-The Spiny plume will become fixated on the first person to deal damage to it, this MUST be the {% glossary OT %}.
+The Spiny Plume will become fixated on the first person to deal damage to it and this MUST be the {% glossary OT %}.
+It cannot be provoked after fixating on a target.

-Once the plumes have gathered on the party, {% glossary AOE %} them down leaving the Spiny plume with some health left (aim for 25%ish).
+Garuda then casts {% glossary Slipstream %}, into a {% glossary Downburst %}.
+The plumes will then move to the party.
+Once the plumes have gathered on the party, {% glossary AOE %} them down **but being careful not to kill the Spiny Plume**.
+The Spiny Plume will attack the {% glossary OT %}, giving them a stack of **Thermal Low**.
+This does tankbuster levels of damage so mitigation is necessary.

-After {% glossary Feather Rain %}, wait for {% glossary OT %} to take second hit from Spiny Plume, then kill the spiny plume to spawn a bubble, party can then move into this ready for cleanses.
+Garuda will then cast {% glossary Feather Rain %}.
+Move out.
+After {% glossary Feather Rain %}, wait for {% glossary OT %} to take second a hit from the Spiny Plume (indicated by 2 stacks of **Thermal Low**), then kill the Spiny Plume to spawn a bubble.
+Be sure to dodge the AoE indicating the spawning of the bubble (ideally by moving towards the middle), then everyone except the OT should walk into the edge, staying tightly stacked.

 ### Cleanses
 {: .no_toc }
-The following is a mechanic where we will take turns to gain and cleanse Friction stacks by entering and leaving bubble, the order is very precise and required to be able to clear the fight, if you fail the order but survive the mechanic, you will fail later mechanics.
-You will gain Friction stacks if you are outside the bubble when Friction hits you.
-You will lose friction stacks when you enter the bubble dealing a heavy raidwide damage.
+The following is a mechanic where we will take turns to gain and cleanse **Thermal Low** stacks that are applied from **Friction**, by entering and leaving the bubble.
+The order is very precise and required to be able to clear the fight as this contributes to the progression of **awakening Garuda**.
+If you fail the order but survive the mechanic, you can still progress further in the fight for prog, but you will not be able to see **Phase 5: Ultima Weapon**.
+You will gain **Thermal Low** stacks if you are outside the bubble when **Friction** hits you.
+You will cleanse your **Thermal Low** debuff when you enter the bubble - this deals a heavy raidwide damage. **When a single player cleanses 2 stacks of Thermal Low at once, this gives Garuda a stack to progress her awakening**.

 {: .tanks }
-You must have two stacks of friction before the Spiny Plume dies, you gain this from the heavy attack from the Spiny Plume.
+{% glossary OT %} - you must have two stacks of Thermal Low before the Spiny Plume dies.

-- Kill spiny plume, everyone except {% glossary OT %} move into bubble.
+- Kill the Spiny Plume, everyone except {% glossary OT %} moves into the bubble.
+- Garuda casts **Mistral Shriek** (raidwide damage).
+Healers should top players immediately.
-- After Raidwide, {% glossary OT %} enter bubble and cleanse stacks.
+- Once players are topped, {% glossary OT %} enters bubble to cleanse stacks - +1 awakening charge.
-- {% glossary OT %} and Melee leave bubble and wait outside.
+- {% glossary OT %}, D1 and D2 leave the bubble and wait outside. **It is important to still be stacked close to the party**.
-- Friction 1: Heavy party damage, Stacks applied to {% glossary OT %} and Melee, Party leaves bubble.
+- Friction 1: Heavy party damage, stacks applied to {% glossary OT %} and D1+D2.
+Party leaves bubble.
-- Friction 2: Heavy party damage, Stacks applied to everyone, Party leaves bubble.
+- Friction 2: Heavy party damage, Stacks applied to everyone.
+OT, D1 and D2 should have 2 stacks while everyone else has 1.
-- Wait for party to be healed, First Melee cleanses stacks (Enter and exit bubble)
+- Wait for party to be healed, D1 cleanses stacks (enter and exit bubble) - +1 awakening charge.
-- Wait for party to be healed, Second Melee cleanses stacks (Enter and exit bubble)
+- Wait for party to be healed, D2 cleanses stacks (enter and exit bubble) - +1 awwakening charge.

 {: .healers }
 This is one of the biggest damage checks in this phase, use your big mits/CDs and don't be afraid to spam heal.

 {: .warning }
-Stay relatively stacked during this mechanic, friction is a small range and can miss people if you are too spread out.
+Stay relatively stacked during this mechanic, **Friction** has a small range and can miss people if you are too spread out.

 {: .note }
 If you did this mechanic correctly, the boss will now have 3 stacks of awakened.
 The last stack to Awaken the boss will apply later.

+As the bubble only lasts temporarily (~approximately 20 seconds), the mechanic must be completed in a timely manner.
+Afterwards, Garuda will cast {% glossary Feather Rain %} - move out.
+She will momentarily become untargetable, before returning to the centre to cast **Aerial Blast**, raidwide damage to be mitigated and healed through.
+The party should stay stacked (except for {% glossary MT %} who is facing her northwards) for an upcoming {% glossary Feather Rain %}.

 ### Twins
 {: .no_toc }
-Party to stack on **Waymark 4**, {% glossary Mistral Song %} will target two non-tanks from sisters. {% glossary MT %} and {% glossary OT %} dodge Wicked Wheel ({% glossary PBAOE %}) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the {% glossary Mistral Song %}s each.
+Garuda will then spawn 2 sisters, who cast {% glossary Feather Rain %}.
+Move out - all non-tank party members should head towards and stack on **Waymark 4** to evade **Eye of the Storm** (AoE on the outer ring of the arena). **Ensure Garuda is as centred as possible**. {% glossary Mistral Song %} will target two non-tanks from the 2 sisters, who will now be on 2 different cardinals. {% glossary MT %} and {% glossary OT %} need to dodge Wicked Wheel ({% glossary PBAOE %} centred around Garuda) and stand on a cardinal in-front of each sister against edge of blue circle (**Eye of the Storm**), intercepting one of the {% glossary Mistral Song %}s each.

 {: .tanks }
-> Tanks will need to make sure they intercept one of the Twins each, there are a few different ways commonly used to solve this, communicate with your cotank to make sure you understand which method your using to solve it.
+> Tanks will need to make sure they intercept one of the sisters' {% glossary Mistral Song %}s each.
+There are a few different ways commonly used to solve this, communicate with your cotank to make sure you understand which method your using to solve it.
 >
 > - {% glossary MT %} Prioritize North first
 > - {% glossary OT %} Prioritize South first